Key Takeaways

 What If I Don't Want the Inheritance?

-You also could accept the inheritance and then give it away to another family member or to a charity.
-This would let you decide who receives the inheritance.
-One drawback is that it could lead to estate or gift taxes (though these generally only apply when you inherit a very large amount).
+You can accept the inheritance and then give it to another family member or a charity.
+This allows you to choose who receives it.

 How Can My Estate Plan Avoid Problems?

 A well-designed estate plan can help prevent inheritances from getting lost.
-Here's what you can do to make life easier and less stressful for your loved ones:
+These steps can make things easier for your loved ones.

-For more advice on tracking down an unclaimed an inheritance, making a claim for property or setting up your own estate plan, consider meeting with a financial professional.
+For guidance on locating unclaimed property, making a claim, or setting up an estate plan, consider meeting with a financial professional.

 Organize your assets now to avoid unclaimed inheritance later.
 Start Your Free Plan